CADWRDeltaModeling/dsm2/docs/reference/Supporting_Tools_and_QAQC.md

 data-linked-resource-container-id="87228626"
 data-linked-resource-container-version="1" />

-or a simplified version to check consistence ${vista}\bin\compare_dss_files.bat

 \* One good practice is to locate changes first (maybe the big ones), then use compare_dss.bat to specify and illustrate them.

 <img src="attachments/87228626/87228625.jpg"
 data-image-src="attachments/87228626/87228625.jpg"